-All Star Flags has a complete line of Gadsden flags.
-This is the popular "Don't Tread on Me" flag with the coiled snake.
+All Star Flags has a full line of Gadsden Flags for sale in several sizes.
+These are the popular "Don't Tread on Me" flag with the coiled snake.

 Two other common historical flags feature the snake and Don't Tread on Me slogan.
 The First Navy Jack flag has a red and white striped horizontal background with an outstretched (not coiled) snake and the Don't Tread on Me text.
 The Culpeper Flag has a white background with the coiled snake and Don't Tread on Me.
 The flag also features the saying Liberty or Death.

 All Star Flags has all of these Don't Tread On Me Flags for sale below.
 You can buy a Gadsden flag here in several different sizes.